WebKit/Documentation/docs/Deep Dive/Web Inspector/SiteIsolationExplainer.md

 glue layer.
 It receives all incoming commands from the frontend, looks up the target by `targetId`, and calls `sendMessageToTarget()` on the appropriate `InspectorTargetProxy`.

-For frame targets, `WebFrameInspectorTargetProxy::sendMessageToTarget()` sends the message over IPC to `WebFrameInspectorTarget` in the WebContent Process, which calls `FrameInspectorController::dispatchMessageFromFrontend()`.
+For frame targets, `FrameInspectorTargetProxy::sendMessageToTarget()` sends the message over IPC to `FrameInspectorTarget` in the WebContent Process, which calls `FrameInspectorController::dispatchMessageFromFrontend()`.

 ---